-The ore minerals consist mainly of fine-grained copper sulphide, uranium, gold, silver and rare earths, hosted in a haematite-rich breccia complex, located beneath about 350 m of unmineralised sedimentary rocks.
-The primary extraction method is a variant of sublevel (underground) open stoping, in which blocks of mineralised ore are systematically blasted and the ore recovered for crushing below ground.
-The crushed ore is then hoisted up the Clark shaft (one of three at site) or hauled up one of the declines to the surface stockpile.
+The ore minerals consist mainly of fine-grained copper sulphide, uranium, gold, silver and rare earths, hosted in a haematite-rich breccia complex, located beneath about 350 m of un-mineralised sedimentary rocks.
+The primary extraction method is a variant of sublevel (underground) open stope, in which blocks of mineralised ore are systematically blasted and the ore recovered for crushing below ground.
+The crushed ore is then hoisted up the Clark shaft or hauled up one of the declines to the surface stockpile.

-Following extraction, stopes are backfilled with a cemented aggregate of crushed mullock (waste rock) or crushed dolomite/limestone sourced from a surface backfill quarry (and potentially from open-pit operations), deslimed process tailings, cement and pulverised fuel ash from the Port Augusta Power Station.
+Following extraction, stopes are backfilled with a cemented aggregate of crushed mullock (waste rock) or crushed dolomite/limestone sourced from a surface backfill quarry (and potentially from open-pit operations), deslimed process tailings and cement.
 Over 30 raise bores are used to ventilate the underground workings.